-In the 5th century BC, a Greek philosopher called Empedocles suggested that all things were composed of one of more of the four ultimate roots or elements – earth, air, fire, and water.
+In the fifth century BC, a Greek philosopher called Empedocles suggested that all things were composed of one of more of the four ultimate roots or elements – earth, air, fire, and water.
 Each of the four elements represented a combination of two of the four basic properties – earth is dry and cold, water cold and moist, air moist and warm, while fire is warm and dry.
-This theory was perpetuated and elaborated by Aristotle in the 4th century BC.
+This theory was perpetuated and elaborated by Aristotle in the fourth century BC.
 The theory even allowed one element to be changed into another.
 Water was transformed into earth when a liquid froze, or into air when a liquid boiled.

 Air as a mixture